MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-mirror-and-query.md

         --body "@mirroring-role.json"
     ```

-    > [!IMPORTANT]
-    > Keep the quotation marks around `"@mirroring-role.json"`.
+    > &#10071; Keep the quotation marks around `"@mirroring-role.json"`.
 Passing the definition from a file avoids shell quoting problems with inline JSON, and `@` is a PowerShell special character.

 1. Read back the ID of the role you created.